How to Operate a Crane In Bad Weather

 Thunder and Lighting

 When storms are brewing, there are a number of other problems which must be considered by crane operators.
 Although there are no official guidelines which offer guidance for operating in thunder and lighting, it is generally advised to abandon any lifting once thunder is detected at least 10 miles away.
 If the last sighting of thunder has been detected 10 miles away, the very next strike could be in your location, no matter if it is raining or not.
-As cranes are large metal structures, they are more likely to be struck by lightning as they are conductors of electricity, which is why abandoning the crane once thunder and lightning has been detected is advised.
+As cranes are large metal structures, they are more likely to be struck by lightning as they are conductors of electricity, which is why abandoning the crane once thunder and lightning have been detected is advised.
 Do not return back to the cockpit of the crane until 30 minutes has passed since the last thunder strike.
 Again, it is better to be safe than sorry.

 For more information on how to operate a crane or other industry-relevant topics, head over to our news page.
 If you wish to learn more about our services, contact NMT Crane Hire on 0800 026 6985 or leave us a message via our online contact form.